By DeVry University

 With the right education and job qualifications, medical billing and coding professionals may pursue job titles such as:

-The average medical coder and medical biller salary depends largely on one’s experience in the industry, the extent of his or her post-secondary education and their state of residence.
+The average medical billing and coding salary depends largely on one’s experience in the industry, the extent of his or her post-secondary education and their state of residence.
 Salaries can also vary based on whether the individual is employed by a hospital, doctor’s office, nursing home or other healthcare establishment, as well as whether or not the individual opts to take advantage of overtime pay opportunities.
 To gain a better understanding of the earning potential in this career field, we recommend referencing the data provided by the Bureau of Labor Statistics.

 What to Look For in a Medical Billing and Coding Program